cosminonitiu/programming-knowledge/src/assets/data/threads/angular/components/componentselectors.md

 The vast majority of components should use a custom element name as their selector.
 All custom element names should include a hyphen as described by the HTML specification.
 By default, Angular reports an error if it encounters a custom tag name that does not match any available components, preventing bugs due to mistyped component names.
 <br>

-See Advanced component configuration for details on using native custom elements in Angular templates.
+See Advanced component configuration for details on using <a target="_blank" href="https://developer.mozilla.org/en-US/docs/Web/API/Web_components" alt="Native Custom Elements">native custom elements</a> in Angular templates.
 <br>

 ### Selector prefixes